West of England Combined Authority: Potential changes

 In 2018, Mayor Tim Bowles voiced hope that North Somerset would join the combined authority, saying: "We work closely on a regular basis with Nigel [Ashton, then leader of the council] and his officers on a number of things.
 Personally I hope they do, and there are lots of people in North Somerset who hope they do too".
 In October 2020 there were discussions around North Somerset joining the WECA in time for the May 2021 election; however Marvin Rees, mayor of Bristol, voted down this proposal in early 2021.
 He rejected it on the basis that there should be a financial offer from the government for the council's inclusion, and stated that he would like to see North Somerset joining in the future.
 In 2020, North Somerset Council leader Don Davies said he regretted the decision not to join.
 In 2021, Dan Norris the newly elected mayor showed his interest in North Somerset council joining but also the rest of Somerset.

 George Ferguson, Mayor of Bristol from 2012 to 2016, suggested in 2019 that his former role should be abolished and the combined authority renamed the "Bristol and Bath City Region", saying "Even when I stood for Bristol mayor back in 2012 I said I would prefer that we had a metro mayor.
 But a directly elected mayor for Bristol is what we had on offer from the government at the time".

+Local transport funding in England faces possible cuts that could disrupt bus and train improvements, prompting regional mayors to advocate for budget protection amid a significant government shortfall.

+Elections

+Elections for the West of England Mayor have been held every four years since 2017.
+The first two elections (2017 and 2021) were held using the supplementary vote system.
+In this system, voters rank the candidates in order of preference, and candidates with the least amount of first preference votes are eliminated, with their secondary preferences reallocated to the remaining candidates, until a single candidate has a majority (more than half) of the votes cast.

+As of 2025, elections were held using the voting system of first past the post.
+In this system the candidate with the most votes wins.
+In 2024, the Electoral Reform Society described the change as lowering the bar for politicians and thus damaging British democracy.